SheepCommander/HackCompiler/README.md

 ---

-# VSCode Getting Started guided
+# VSCode Getting Started guide

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.